klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### AccountKeyRoleBased

 `AccountKeyRoleBased` is a list of `AccountKey`.
-Each `AccountKey`'s role is assigned in order, and AccountKey can be `AccountKeyPublic`,` AccountKeyWeightedMultiSig`, or `AccountKeyFail`.
-If AccountKeyNil is used for a specific role when the AccountKey is updated, the role will not be updated for that role and the existing AccountKey will be used.
-If it is updated with `AccountKeyFail`, Sign for the role will fail always, so be careful to update it.
+Each `AccountKey` is assigned to a specific role according to its position.
+AccountKey can be `AccountKeyPublic`,` AccountKeyWeightedMultiSig`, or `AccountKeyFail`.
+If `AccountKeyNil` is used for a specific role, the key will not be updated for that role and the existing AccountKey will be used.
+If `AccountKeyFail` is used, signing for the role will fail always, so be careful using AccountKeyFail.

 ```java
 List<AccountKey> roleBasedAccountKeyList = new ArrayList<>();